 You’ve got leads coming in from portal inquiries, email, social media, text messages and phone calls to the office.
 Where does that information go – or does that depend?
 How quickly are you responding?
 Most agents take days to respond to inquiries while customer expectations are for within the hour.
 AI and automation can really bring an A-game here.
 It acts as a central repository of inquiries, adding new data to your CRM, responding to inquiries as a chatbot, requesting further information when data is missing, and assessing and ranking inquiries.
 Best of all, there are examples now of AI that sends SMS alerts to the human brokers to not just tell them that a lead has been received, but which ranks the leads according to the likelihood of action and sends helpful notes about what to talk to that lead about.

-So now your database has been cleaned up and the new data streaming into it on a daily basis is also pristine and being constantly assessed, your AI assistant is able to analyse what your most valuable customers really look like for your business – and where they come from both geographically, demographically, but also the channel.
+So now your database is clean.
+The new data streaming into it on a daily basis is also pristine and being constantly assessed.
+This means your AI assistant can analyse what your most valuable customers really look like for your business.
+This means both where they come from geographically, demographically, but also the channel.
 On that basis, your AI assistant is now also able to identify potential clients and where they hang out.
 This is lookalike audiences on a whole new scale and it can revolutionise how you spend your marketing dollars.

 Automation is great for assembling complex pieces of information from multiple sources.
 In this way, it can slash the time that it takes to research, write, design and edit reports, videos or social media posts.
 But add AI and it can go even further.
 We’ve already identified how AI has analysed your ideal audience.
 Now it can start to target that audience with the appropriate material in record time.
 The sequence could go something like this; if contact = family then assemble property listing videos for homes 4 bed or over and rank according to features of the pool (1) and garage (2) and send at 9:30 am daily (after school dropoff) until client emails/send a text.